Find Affordable College Courses

 $8,800 Average Tuition & Fees

-You’ll be in good company if you decide to attend Wichita State University.
-It ranked #3 on our 2023 Best Value History Schools in Kansas list.
-Located in the large city of Wichita, WSU is a public college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Wichita State University.
+The school came in at #3 on this year’s Best Value History Schools in Kansas list.
+Located in the city of Wichita, WSU is a public college with a fairly large student population.

 Full History at Wichita State University Report